 Do I need a background in communication to qualify for admission?

 Most of the coursework is asynchronous, meaning that there are not specific times that you need to be in the course.
 However, interaction with your instructor and peers is a major component of our classes.
 As an online student at Purdue University, you’ll log into a virtual online classroom interface that includes areas for assignments, discussion boards, e-mail, and more.
 Just like in a traditional classroom, you’ll complete coursework and exams and interact with your instructor and classmates, but it will all be online.
 You can access and work on your coursework at any time—you just need to complete your assignments according to the schedule posted by your professor.
+In a recent survey of students who graduated from the online MS in Communication program, 90% were satisfied with the program’s structure and course-delivery technologies.

 Do I have to complete a thesis?